 We've hired a scooter and yesterday we explored the island.
 It's very laid back and not as commercial as Koh Samui (the last island).
 Yoga and spiritual living are pretty big in the North of the Island - where as down the South end it's mainstream alcohol based partying.
 We're in the North end - it's very beautiful with pristine beaches and blue sky.

 Because we're on a tight budget we found a bottle store and purchased crate bottles and ice which in the evenings go down really well on the beach.
-Tonight is our last night on the island - we are talking about heading to Changmai (northern Thailand) - and we're both looking forward to a bit more hustle and bustle as island life is very relaxed.
+Tonight is our last night on the island - we are talking about heading to Changmai (northern Thailand) - and we

 The All Blacks are playing the wallabies in an hour and the hunt is on to find a bar that will play the game - ideally we will find an australian to hassle about the outcome as well - preferably one that follows rugby but any will do.
 The camera has been out snapping photo's but haven't gotten around to putting them up yet - hopefully in a couple of days.